RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - If I'm ever with my friend Paggy, for some reason people walk up to us and make uncomfy jokes just because we're cosplaying PureLily.
 Please don't.
 I have a bad exeprience with dirty jokes.

-- Don't make dirty j.
+- Don't make dirty joked every other sentence.
+I can tolerate some, just not an excessive amount.
 And if you have your head in the gutter, maybe don't interact with me, please.

 - I'm always comfortable with C + H from anyone if I'm alone.
 But I'm likely afk.